almishkawi/binary/README.md

 ```
 `Output: "11111100010"`.

-Also you can pass an array of integers to the method to get an array of their binary values.
+Array of numbers to binaries.
 ```ruby
 Binary.binary([[7,9,11])